 A few different forms of arthritis can affect the foot, each with different risk factors and causes.

 - Osteoarthritis refers to the gradual wearing down of the cartilage in the joints.
 The risk of developing osteoarthritis increases with age because our cartilage becomes less able to repair itself as we get older, making it a common problem during and after middle age.
 Contributing factors to osteoarthritis also include family history and obesity.

-- Post-traumatic arthritis can occur after a sprain, fracture, dislocation or other injury.
-Even with proper treatment, joints are at a higher risk of arthritis after injury and can sometimes develop the condition even years after trauma.
+- Post-traumatic arthritis can occur after a sprain, fracture, dislocation, or other injuries.
+Even with proper treatment, joints are at a higher risk of arthritis after injury and can sometimes develop the condition years after the trauma.

 - Rheumatoid arthritis is a disease in which an individual’s immune system seeks out and destroys cartilage.
 Instead of affecting specific joints, rheumatoid arthritis tends to be a whole-body problem.
 Though the cause is not known, certain genetic factors may increase your risk while environmental factors can trigger the issue.

 To determine the source of your arthritis and find an effective form of treatment, Dr. Schoenhaus and Dr. Gold will perform an in-depth analysis of your medical history and the nature of your discomfort.
-You will discuss when and where the pain occurs, as well as any recent injuries and lifestyle factors like footwear and medication use.
-Dr. Schoenhaus and Dr. Gold may also use diagnostic procedures like gait analysis, x-rays, CT scans or MRIs to evaluate your arthritis.
+They will ask when and where the pain occurs, as well as any recent injuries and lifestyle factors like footwear and medication use.
+Dr. Schoenhaus and Dr. Gold may also use diagnostic procedures like gait analysis, X-rays, CT scans, or MRIs to evaluate your arthritis.

 - Joint arthroscopy.
 A specialized surgical scope is used to view your joint closely and repair the problem with minimally invasive methods.

 - Joint cheilectomy.
 A bony, pain-causing lump is removed from the big toe to improve mobility and reduce symptoms.